Raheem always rises! Sterling no Messi but hat-trick hero leading by example as City survive Atalanta scare | Goal.com

 Surprisingly trailing to Italian rookies Atalanta, City scored five goals in 35 minutes and Sterling's fingerprints were all over each of them.

-It was exactly the sort of impact of that comes from Messi and Ronaldo when the going gets tough - and it is now the sort of response you expect from Sterling.
+It was exactly the sort of impact that Messi and Ronaldo make when the going gets tough - and it is now the sort of response you expect from Sterling.

 Since his Champions League debut for City in September 2015, he has had a hand in 29 goals in the Champions League (18 goals, 11 assists) - more than any other English player in that time.